 There is a definite tendency to snack more when working from home.
 Resist it by starting the day the right way.
 Plus you won’t be productive if your tummy is rumbling

-Create a proper work spacehow to stay motivated working from home
+Create a proper work space

 Ideally your home ‘office’, even if it’s the corner or a room or the kitchen table, should have good natural light.
 If you can walk away from it at the end of the day, that’s ideal too.
 It will help your separate work from home life.